Mirxa27/MirxaAgent/README.md

 4. **Enable the browser extension:**

    - Click the extension puzzle icon in your browser
-   - Toggle the CUGA extension to activate it
+   - Toggle the MirxaAgent extension to activate it
-   - This will open the CUGA side panel
+   - This will open the MirxaAgent side panel

 5. **Open the test application:**